 The demagogic policy of the Khrushchevites about the "new epoch of peace" and "disarmament" was a policy to mislead the gogos.
 The United States of America and world capitalism took advantage of it to deepen the crisis of communism, to avoid the rapid onset of the economic and political crisis which was threatening America itself, and to consolidate their markets and alliances, and especially NATO.
 For their part, the Khrushchevites struggled for the consolidation of the Warsaw Treaty, to turn it into a strong Soviet means to shackle our countries.
-Under the disguise of "defence against NATO", they managed to turn the stationing of Soviet troops into a military occupation of many countries of the Warsaw Treaty.
+Under the disguise of "defence against NATO," they managed to turn the stationing of Soviet troops into a military occupation of many countries of the Warsaw Treaty.

-In fact, the imperialist threat had been and still was real, but with the advent to power of the Khrushchevites, our countries were considered as battlefields outside the Soviet borders and our peoples as cannon-fodder for the Soviet However, friction, disagreements and quarrels would inevitably arise, even amongst those who followed and submitted to Khrushchev's line, all of them proceeding from unprincipled aims and an unprincipled policy.
-The bourgeoisie and international reaction fanned up these disagreements in order to deepen the splits within the "communist bloc".
+In fact, the imperialist threat had been and still was real, but with the advent to power of the Khrushchevites, our countries were considered as battlefields outside the Soviet borders and our peoples as cannon-fodder for the Soviet revisionists.
+They tried to put the army, the economy, culture and everything under their control and direction.
+All the parties of the socialist countries fell into this Khrushchevite trap, with the exception of the Party of Labour of Albania.

+However, friction, disagreements and quarrels would inevitably arise, even amongst those who followed and submitted to Khrushchev's line, all of them proceeding from unprincipled aims and an unprincipled policy.
+The bourgeoisie and international reaction fanned up these disagreements in order to deepen the splits within the "communist bloc."